AMENDED AND RESTATED BYLAWS

 Section 2 Other Offices

-The corporation may also have offices at such other places, within or without the Commonwealth of Pennsylvania, where it is qualified to do business, as its business may require and as the Board of Directors may, from time to time, designate.
+The corporation may also have offices at such other places, within or without the Commonwealth of Pennsylvania, where it is qualified to do business, as its business may require and as the Board may, from time to time, designate.

 ARTICLE 2: PURPOSES